ncsa/ncsa_system_documentation/docs/source/common/aws_boto3python.rst

 Install Boto3
 --------------

-Instructions can be found in the `Boto3 documentation <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html>`_.
+Boto3 install instructions can be found in the `Boto3 documentation <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html>`_.

 The procedure for installing Boto3 in a virtual environment on the Hydro cluster: